-In order to check the current state of your rolling upgrades, you may run the command keystone-manage db_sync --check.
+(New in Pike) In order to check the current state of your rolling upgrades, you may run the command keystone-manage db_sync --check.
 This will inform you of any outstanding actions you have left to take as well as any possible upgrades you can make from your current version.
 Here are a list of possible return codes.

-- A return code of 0 means you are currently up to date with the latest migration script version and all db_sync commands are complete. - A return code of 1 generally means something serious is wrong with your database and operator intervention will be required. - A return code of 2 means that an upgrade from your current database version is available, your database is not currently under version control, or the database is already under control.
-Your first step is to run keystone-manage db_sync --expand. - A return code of 4 means that the expansion and data migration stages are complete, and the next step is to run keystone-manage db_sync --contract.
+- A return code of 0 means you are currently up to date with the latest migration script version and all db_sync commands are complete. - A return code of 1 generally means something serious is wrong with your database and operator intervention will be required.

+- A return code of 2 means that an upgrade from your current database version is available, your database is not currently under version control, or the database is already under control.
+Your first step is to run keystone-manage db_sync --expand. - A return code of 3 means that the expansion stage is complete, and the next step is to run keystone-manage db_sync --migrate. - A return code of 4 means that the expansion and data migration stages are complete, and the next step is to run keystone-manage db_sync --contract.